mikemartinez99/SnakeBat/README.md

 ``` shell
 rm done.txt
 ```

+## Changelog

+*October 12th, 2025:*

+- Adjusted date column in Total_RMSE output to be in YYYY-MM-DD format

+- Added `lubridate` package to conda to facilitate Julian date conversion

+- Adjusted `code/BatFunctions.R` to specify duration as `seewave::duration` to avoid conflict with `lubridate::duration`

+- Added calculation of Julian date

 ## Contact
 For questions regarding this pipeline feel free to submit an issue to the github repo or contact: